The 2019 Grand Prix Series opens with Skate America in Las Vegas, Nevada, Oct. 18-20.

 Madison Hubbell and Zachary Donohue, the 2019 World bronze medalists, are the headliners in the ice dance discipline.
 But Russia′s Alexandra Stepanova and Ivan Bukin, who were narrowly edged for a podium spot by the American team at Worlds in Saitama, could be spoilers at this event.
 Canada’s Laurence Fournier Beaudry and Nikolaj Sørensen have a good shot at claiming the bronze.
 Reigning World junior ice dance bronze medalists Sofia Shevchenko aThe ISor Eremenko of Russia will make their senior Grand Prix debut in Las Vegas.

 The ISU will live stream all competitions on its YouTube channel this season, starting with the Grand Prix Series.
+CBC will live stream all the Grand Prix competitions other than Skate Canada.

 ISU YOUTUBE CHANNEL